 6 January (Saturday)

 Three Kings' – the twelfth night.
 Since 2011 a public holiday.
-The quid pro quo for introducing this additional new public holiday was that public holidays falling on Sundays would no longer be replaced by days off in lieu during the next week.
-This year's Three Kings falls on a Friday, so this will be a rather quiet week in the workplace.
-You can take your office Christmas decorations down today, or, like more traditional Poles, keep them up until Candlemass Day on 2 February (see below).
+The quid pro quo for introducing this additional new public holiday was that any public holidays falling on Sundays would no longer be replaced by days off in lieu during the next week.
+This year's Three Kings falls on a Saturday, so employers will choose which day employees can take off in lieu.
+You can take your office Christmas decorations down today, or, like more traditional Poles, keep them up until around Candlemass Day on 2 February (see below).

-The finale of the Wielka Orkiestra Świątecznej Pomocy, ('Great Orchestra of Christmas Charity') is Poland's biggest 'flag day'-plus-telethon style event, with volunteers shaking collecting boxes everywhere, usually on the second Sunday of January.
-WOŚP has been organised by musician Jerzy Owsiak every year since 1993.
-Each year, tens of millions of zlotys are gathered in and passed onto children's hospitals, and starting in 2014, to old folks' charities.
+The finale of the Wielka Orkiestra Świątecznej Pomocy, ('Great Orchestra of Christmas Charity') is Poland's biggest flag-day cum telethon-style event, with volunteers shaking collecting boxes everywhere, usually on the second Sunday of January.
+WOŚP has been organised every year since 1993.
+Each year, tens of millions of zlotys are gathered (with new record amounts each year) and passed onto children's hospitals, and to old folks' charities.
 Give generously!

 The Polish education system has two semesters rather than three terms (trimesters) that the UK has.
 Christmas and Easter are shorter breaks than in the UK, there are no half terms (but summer holidays are longer).
 Instead, there are ferie – a two-week break half-way through the school year.
 This occurs from mid-January to late-February, corresponding with the peak winter-sports season.
 To avoid massive ski-queues and overcrowded resorts, the ferie breaks are staggered voivodship (Polish province) by voivodship, and rotate each year.